 Financial Aid and Off-Campus Study

-The cost for many off-campus study programs is greater than the cost of studying for the same period of time at Lawrence.
-Students should make certain they consider out-of-pocket expenses when deciding whether or not they can afford a given program.
-Comprehensive cost estimates for all Lawrence affiliated and sponsored programs are available from the Financial Aid office.
-Students considering off-campus study are encouraged to meet with the Financial Aid office.
-Some programs (e.g.IES and ISA programs) offer the opportunity to apply for additional scholarship funds through the program provider organization.
+The cost for some off-campus study programs may be greater than the cost of studying for the same period of time on-campus.
+You should consider out-of-pocket expenses when selecting a program.
+Comprehensive cost estimates for all Lawrence approved programs are available from the Financial Aid office.
+Students considering off-campus study should meet with the Financial Aid office.

-Any student who will need financial assistance to be able to afford an off-campus study program is encouraged to submit the Free Application for Federal Student Aid (FAFSA) as early as possible during the year preceding their proposed program.
-Even those not qualifying for need-based aid may wish to absorb the incremental expense through either an unsubsidized Stafford Student Loan or a parental PLUS loan and are thus encouraged to submit the FAFSA.
+Any student who will need financial assistance to fund an off-campus study program should submit the Free Application for Federal Student Aid (FAFSA) as early as possible during the year preceding their proposed program.
+Even those not qualifying for need-based aid may wish to investigate ways to offset the expense through either an unsubsidized Stafford Student Loan or a parental PLUS loan; students considering these options should also submit the FAFSA.

 Students are encouraged to pursue outside scholarship opportunities to assist with the incremental cost of off-campus programs.
 See the Off-Campus Study Funding page for more information about scholarships and funding options for off-campus study.